-Never remove the heat sink from a processor unless you intend to replace the processor or system board.
+Never remove the heat sink from a processor unless you intend to replace the processor or heat sink.
 The heat sink is necessary to maintain proper thermal conditions.

 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
 Follow the procedure listed in the Before working inside your system. - 3.
 Remove the air shroud. - 4.
-If installed, remove the processor dust cover.
+If installed, Remove PEM in order to access the system board heat sink modules. - NOTE: Rotate the PEM handle to mid position to access the UPI cables and heat sink modules. - i) NOTE: The heat sink removal procedure on the PEM is same as the system board heat sink module. - 5.
+If installed, remove the processor dust cover. - WARNING: The heat sink and processor are hot to touch for some time after the system has been powered off.